pramrutha/math-lab/README.md

-Mathematics Lab Experiments
+# Mathematics Lab Experiments

-This repository contains the Mathematics Lab Experiments completed as part of the coursework and internal assessment requirements.
-The experiments, observations, calculations, and related files are uploaded here for academic record and evaluation purposes.
+This repository contains the Mathematics Lab experiments completed as part of the academic curriculum.
+It is maintained for the submission, documentation, and evaluation of laboratory work by the course instructor.

-Contents
+## Repository Contents

-- Experiment reports
+- Mathematics Lab experiment records
+- Source files (if applicable)
-- Calculations and solutions
+- Calculations and observations
-- Graphs and tables
-- Supporting documents (if any)
+- Supporting documents related to each experiment

-Purpose
+## Purpose

-The repository is maintained to:

-- Submit mathematics lab work digitally
-- Keep all experiment records organized in one place
-- Facilitate review and marking by the course instructor
+This repository serves as the official submission for Mathematics Lab experiments and is intended for academic evaluation and record-keeping.

-Academic Information
+## Student Information

-- Subject: Mathematics Lab
-- Submitted by: [Pr Amrutha]
+- **Name:** [Pr Amrutha]
-- Class / Roll No.: [EC 54]
+- **Roll Number:** [54]
+- **Department:** [ECE]
-- Institution: [Saintgits College of Engineering]
+- **Institution:** [Saintgits College Of Engineering]

 ---

-This repository is intended for academic submission and evaluation only..
+**Note:** This repository is created solely for educational and assessment purposes.